Digital Air Strike: Pack Your Showroom Fast

 The ads are not the whole campaign.
 A lot of stores dump everything into media spend and then the BDC is understaffed, the CRM routing is broken, and leads sit for six hours.
 That kills your show rate before the weekend even starts.

 Willowood Ventures manages over $4 million in social media ad spend for dealerships across the country.
-The consistent finding is that the stores hitting a 72% appointment show rate are the ones that fund the full operation, not just the top of the funnel.
-Here is a working model for how to allocate an event campaign budget.
+The consistent finding is that stores hitting a 72% appointment show rate are the ones funding the full operation, not just the top of the funnel.
+Here’s a working model for event campaign budget allocation.

 The exact dollars scale with your market and inventory objective.
 The principle holds regardless of store size.
 Fund the whole machine.